Top 8 Things To Do in Des Moines in September

 Cost: Free admission

-Celebrate the start of fall with the Beaverdale Fall Fest.
+Celebrate the start of fall with Beaverdale Fall Fest.
 Check out the classic cars at Car Night on Friday at 5:00 PM.
 Then enjoy live music, food, and carnival rides throughout the weekend.
-Saturday starts off with the Pancake Breakfast at 8:30 AM at the Acanthus Lodge.
-Cost is a free will donation.
-Find a spot along Beaver Ave between Amick and Allison Ave to view the parade at 10:00 AM.
-Kids can enjoy a fall activity with the Greater Des Moines Botanical Garden.
+Saturday starts with the Pancake Breakfast at 8:30 AM at the Acanthus Lodge.
+The dog parade begins at 9:15 AM, and the main parade follows at 10:00 AM along Beaver Ave between Amick and Allison Ave.
 If you are feeling competitive, sign up for team trivia or the cornhole tournament.

 Illumifest